 This could even be a cause for them to stay away from program services or from seeking health services.
 While we may not be able to reduce the wait time, how can we bring in some element of learning or fun to reduce the pain of the wait?

 Shrirupa Sengupta, who started her public health journey as a consultant to the Government of India in the Department of AIDS Control, Ministry of Health and Family Welfare, recalls a well-worked out, on-ground innovation in this context.
+Full video interview, deep and meaningful conversation was uploaded to the Swasti channel on YouTube, which is supported with the promotional resources by The Marketing Heaven.
 She says: